Louisville Bankruptcy Attorney

 1. Chapter 13 Co-Debtor Stays Need to Repay the Debt in Full

-debt reliefTo protect the Co-Debtor, the debt must be repaid in full during Chapter 13 bankruptcy relief.
-If the consumer debts in any part remains unpaid at the end of the plan, then a creditor can proceed against the co-signer.
+debt reliefThe debt must be repaid in full during Chapter 13 bankruptcy relief to protect the Co-Debtor.
+If the consumer debt in any part remains unpaid at the end of the plan, then a creditor can proceed against the co-signer.
 However, this raises an interesting question.
-What if the creditor files a claim for $6,500, and the $6,500 is repaid in total, but the creditor’s interest and penalties are not paid in full in accord with the contract?
-The comaker is not protected unless the debt is paid in full or the creditor accepts a partial repayment plan which specifically states the comaker is protected and stayed.
+What if the creditor files a claim for $6,500, and the $6,500 is repaid in total, but the creditor’s interest and penalties are not paid in full in accordance with the contract?
+The comaker is not protected unless the debt is paid in full or the creditor accepts a partial repayment plan explicitly stating that the comaker is protected and stayed.

 Other Chapter 13 considerations